maczokni/statistically_insignificant/content/blog/2022-01-19-notes-on-writing.markdown

 [Writing for Social Scientists](https://www.goodreads.com/book/show/136541.Writing_for_Social_Scientists) and [Writing for Research](https://www.goodreads.com/book/show/21326560-writing-for-research) are both clear on this.

-> If you want to be a good writer, the first thing you have to do is *write*.
+> "If you want to be a good writer, the first thing you have to do is *write*".

 This can be daunting, and many people will priorities other tasks (cleaning the house, baking cookies) because they find it hard to get started.